ConsumerDataStandardsAustralia/standards/slate/source/includes/cds_admin.md

 `GET /admin/metrics`

 This end point allows the ACCC to obtain operational statistics from the Data Holder on the operation of their CDR compliant implementation.
-The statistics obtainable from this end point are determined by the non-functional requirements for the CDR regime.
+The statistics obtainable from this end point are determined by the non-functional requirements for the CDR regime.<br/><br/>Note that for all applicable requests currentDay is defined as the current day beginning at midnight AEST.

 <h3 id="get-metrics-parameters">Parameters</h3>